 Video report by ITV News Meridian's Chlöe Oliver

-A Hampshire firefighter has become one of the first people in the world to be fitted with a pioneering device which can monitor a patient's heart activity using their mobile phone.
+A former paratrooper from Hampshire has become one of the first people in the UK to get a robotic arm.